What is raven + crow studio?

 Man, you ARE inquiring.
 Honestly though, in our view, logo design and brand identity are the most important forms of visual communication.
 They represent the very first impression that an audience has of you—whether you’re a national food issues group or you’re a start-up Brooklyn-based fashion designer—and they set the tone for your outreach and public persona.
 They also dictate the look and ‘feel’ of all your work to come.
 Ideally, your brand captures who you are and what you do and effectively communicates that for years.
 Who wouldn’t want to do that kind of work?

-Wait, what’s going on in that photo up there?
+Wait, what’s going on in that photo down there?

 Troy had just done a flip.
 We’re wily like that.